History of chiropractic care

-Like many fields, the history of chiropractic is fraught with controversy.
-It started with its origin in 1895, when a beekeeper, teacher, grocer and self-described spiritual healer named Daniel David (D.D.)
-Palmer proclaimed that a deceased physician named Jim Atkinson had, during a séance, revealed the metaphysical relationship between spinal disorders and overall health.
-During the next century, chiropractic evolved away from the philosophy espoused by Palmer and his son, Bartlett Joshua (B.J.)
+Like many fields, the history of chiropractic medicine involves some controversy.
+It started with its origin in 1895, when Daniel David (D.D.)
+Palmer claimed to have discovered the link between spinal disorders and overall health.
+During the next century, chiropractic medicine evolved away from the philosophy developed by Palmer and his son, Bartlett Joshua (B.J.)
 Palmer.
-Today, chiropractic has become socially accepted as an alternative method for treatment of back and neck pain, primarily through manual manipulation of the vertebrae without medication or surgery.
+Today, the chiropractic field has found more mainstream acceptance as a treatment method for neck and back pain, primarily through manual manipulation of the vertebrae to complement other forms of treatment.

 - There is a fundamental and important relationship, mediated through the nervous system, between the spine and overall health

-- Mechanical and functional disorders of the spine (vertebral subluxation) can harm health
+- Mechanical and functional disorders of the spine, called vertebral subluxation, can harm health

-- Correction of spinal disorders (adjustments) may restore health
+- Correction of spinal disorders, also called adjustments, may restore health

 Chiropractic care and other treatments for back pain